Codecademy/docs/content/python/concepts/functions/terms/isinstance/isinstance.md

 ---
-Title: '.isinstance()'
+Title: 'isinstance()'
 Description: 'Returns `True` if object is the specified type.
-Otherwise it will return `False`.'
+Otherwise function will return `False`.'
 Subjects:
   - 'Computer Science'
   - 'Python'